 In some circumstances we may be required by law to release your details to statutory or other official bodies, for example if a court order is presented, or in the case of public health issues.
 In other circumstances you will be required to give written consent before information is released – such as for medical reports for insurance, solicitors etc.

-To ensure your privacy, we will not disclose information over the telephone or fax unless we are sure that we are talking to you.
+To ensure your privacy, we will not disclose information over the telephone or email unless we are sure that we are talking to you.
 Information will not be disclosed to family, friends, or spouses unless we have prior written consent, and we do not leave messages with others.

 You have a right to see your records if you wish.
 Please ask at reception if you would like further details and our patient information leaflet.
-An appointment may be required and in most circumstances a fee may be payable.

 Summary Care Record (SCR)